 Why does it matter?

-The expansion of the use of well-being isn’t exactly shocking.
-It seems more personal.
-And after all, when it comes to well-being programs, we’ve stressed for years that a one-size-fits-all approach simply doesn’t work.
+Increased usage of the term well-being isn’t surprising.
+After all, when it comes to well-being programs, we’ve stressed for years that a one-size-fits-all approach simply doesn’t work.
 There are five generations in today’s workforce, and employers need to constantly evolve to meet the varying needs of those in different life stages.
+The term well-being is also more personal, reflecting an increased focus on tailoring solutions to what employees need to thrive.

 Employee attitudes and expectations are also changing.
-Specific programs once viewed as a nice-to-have are now considered more as a need-to-have.
-There’s greater recognition that managing one’s holistic well-being can’t be crammed into a few hours each day, especially for those that are caring for children or parents.
+Wellness programs once viewed as nice-to-have are now considered more as need-to-have.
+There’s also greater recognition that managing one’s holistic well-being can’t be crammed into a few hours before or after the workday, especially for those who are caring for children or parents.

-It’s an ongoing process—and more than just a number on a scale.
-As a result, focusing on well-being needs to occur during the workday.
+Employers need to be supportive of employees tending to their well-being during the workday.
 This includes everything from mental health support, financial wellness, physical wellness and more.
 Through a holistic approach, employees can receive the support they need to not only be more productive at work, but be happier and healthier overall.

 And it’s not just recommended, it’s expected.
 Our recent study indicated that employees want—and need—more support from their employers in terms of well-being.
 Here are some highlights from the study: